elatov/elatov.github.io/_posts/2012-08-20-seeing-high-kavg-with-microsoft-cluster-services-mscs-rdms.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/08/high-kavg-1.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/08/high-kavg-1.png']);"><img class="alignnone size-full wp-image-2440" title="high-kavg-1" src="http://virtuallyhyper.com/wp-content/uploads/2012/08/high-kavg-1.png" alt="high kavg 1 Seeing High KAVG with Microsoft Cluster Services  (MSCS) RDMs" width="1134" height="225" /></a>

-We can see that there actually isn&#8217;t that much IO going to that LUN.
+We can see that there actually isn't that much IO going to that LUN.
 As the issue was happening, I would see the following in the logs:

 	Aug 16 20:09:17 vmkernel: 3:12:40:56.871 cpu16:4112)ScsiDeviceIO: 1688: Command 0x1a to device "naa.60060xxxx" failed H:0x5 D:0x0 P:0x0 Possible sense data: 0x0 0x0 0x0.